VEZY/PlantBiophysics.jl/docs/src/simulation/several_simulation.md

 externally controlled stepping loop, update prescribed state before advancing the simulation.
 For a reusable, declarative scenario, represent time-varying forcing with an environment backend or a source application.
-A unique same-object source binds automatically; use `Inputs` for cross-object, renamed, ambiguous, or explicitly time-aggregated values.
+A unique same-object source binds automatically; use `ModelSpec(...; inputs=...)` for cross-object, renamed, ambiguous, or explicitly time-aggregated values.

 ## Run and retain the results